Compulsory figures: Judging

 Der Spiegel compared judging compulsory figures to the work of forensic scientists.
 After the skaters completed tracing figures, the judges scrutinized the circles made, and the process was repeated twice more.
 According to Randy Harvey, compulsory figures took five hours to complete at U.S. National Championships and eight hours at World Championships.
-At the 1983 European Championships, the compulsory segment began at 8 am, and lasted six hours.
+At the 1983 European Championships, the compulsory segment began at 8 am and lasted six hours.
 According to Louise Radnofsky, who claimed that the execution of figures could be "very boring—and worse to watch", the most exciting physical move was a change of direction.
 Radnofsky also stated, "Results of a performance were generally visible only to skaters and judges before being swept away".

 The ISU published the first judges' handbook for during compulsory figure competitions in 1961.
 Skaters were judged on the ease and flow of their movement around the circles, the accuracy of the shapes of their bodies, and the accuracy of the prints traced on the ice.
 Judges took note of the following: scrapes, double tracks that indicated that both edges of their blades were in contact with the ice simultaneously, deviations from a perfect circle, how closely the tracings from each repetition followed each other, how well the loops lined up, and other errors.

+Judges were meant to begin with a perfect 6.0 score and deduct different amounts for different degrees of error; for example, a 1970 handbook by US Figure Skating indicated that a shallow turn might be a "minor" fault worth a 0.1 deduction, while a badly distorted loop turn might be a "major plus" fault worth a deduction of 0.5.
+Some errors were difficult to see in the final tracing, especially if the lighting was poor, or only visible while the skater was performing the figure.